radareorg/radare.org/gsoc/2016/ideas.md

 As a bonus point it would be interesting if they know some basic assembly.

 ### Difficulty
 Easy.
-If the student if comfortable with web technologies, there shouldn't be any major challenges
+If the student if comfortable with web technologies, there shouldn't be any major challenges in complteting this task.

 ### Benefits for the student
 The student will gain experience in writing rich web applications, and domain-specific user interface.
 Also, the student will learn to design usable APIs, since this task will deal with interfacing C and Javascript.